 4. The Format as Table dialogue box contains the following information.
 First, “Where is the data for your table?”

 The answer is obvious; we can see the range we want to convert into Table format.
-We always check this before we start the conversion to ensure the right range!
+We always check this before the conversion to ensure the right range!

-If our data table has headers, we need to check the box “My Table has headers.”
+If our data table has headers, we must check the box “My Table has headers.”
 Excel will automatically insert headers into the first row if your data doesn’t have headers.

 5. Click OK.

-Shortcut tips: use the Ctrl+T keyboard shortcut; this makes the conversion a lot faster.
-If you highlight the data table as an effect of the shortcut, you will immediately see the “Format as Table” dialogue box; no need to look for it on the ribbon.
+Shortcut tips: Use the Ctrl+T keyboard shortcut; this makes the conversion much faster.
+If you highlight the data table as an effect of the shortcut, you will immediately see the “Format as Table” dialogue box; there is no need to look for it on the ribbon.

-When your tabular data is converted into Excel Table, your data will look as shown below.
+When your tabular data is converted into an Excel Table, your data will look as shown below.

-The most important changes are: the header got a darker shade, and the color of the rows is different.
+The most important changes are that the header is darker and the rows’ colors are different.
 Data filters are enabled on the header.
 Note that the data hasn’t changed, only the design.

-How to convert data from the table into a tabular format back?
+How do we convert data from the table into a tabular format?

-Sometimes we would like to convert the Excel Table to its original tabular range format.
+Sometimes, we want to convert the Excel Table to its original tabular range format.
 Let’s see what we have to do!
-Highlight the range, or easier to click anywhere on the table.
-Right-click, and from the Table menu, click on the “Convert to Range” icon.
+Highlight the range or make it easier to click anywhere on the table.
+Right-click the “Convert to Range” icon from the Table menu.

 Useful Table Features in Excel